 But what about the salt?
 See my notes below, and please see the recipe card for measurements.

-Instead of plain paprika on top of creamy deviled eggs, use this BBQ rub.
+Instead of plain paprika on top of creamy deviled eggs, use this BBQ spice rub.
 It's a flavorful garnish.

 Substitutions and Variations